Instructions for setting up xv6-64 on CADE servers

 On the new ARM-based CPUs you need to cross-compile everything to get the x86 qemu running.
 The easiest way to do this is to use the Nix environment we provide:

-git clone https://github.com/mars-research/xv6-cs5460.git
+git clone https://github.com/mars-research/xv6-64.git

-Install Nix (follow the Nix installation instructions online: (https://nixcademy.com/posts/nix-on-macos/)[https://nixcademy.com/posts/nix-on-macos/], then enter
+Install Nix (follow the Nix installation instructions online: (https://nixcademy.com/posts/nix-on-macos/)[https://nixcademy.com/posts/nix-on-macos/], then enter inside the cloned repository

 nix develop

-You can now build xv6 inside the Nix shell.
+This may take a while the first time.
+After it finishes, you can now build xv6 inside the Nix shell.

 make qemu-nox